 When an automotive (starter) battery in your vehicle reaches its end of life, it can be delivered to the facilities listed below for disposal.

 If requested, Volkswagen Group UK Limited can arrange for the automotive batteries it has produced to be collected from the types of sites listed above.
-Should you wish to arrange a collection, please telephone 01908 548584 and ask to speak to a member of the environment team.
+Should you wish to arrange a collection, please email firstname.lastname@example.org to contact a member of the environment team.